Learning Bipedal Walking On Planned Footsteps For Humanoid Robots: Related Work

 \section{Related Work}

-\textbf{RL for legged locomotion.} There exist several works showing promising results of using reinforcement learning for legged locomotion tasks on several robot platforms \cite{peng2017deeploco,liu2019implementation} either on the real physical hardware or a realistic, simulated version of them.
+\textbf{RL for legged locomotion.} There exist several works that show promising results for using reinforcement learning for legged locomotion tasks on several robot platforms \cite{peng2017deeploco,liu2019implementation} either on the real physical hardware or on a realistic, simulated version of them.
 Hwangbo et. al. \cite{hwangbo2019learning} demonstrated a method for training RL policies in simulation and transferring to the real ANYmal robot - a medium-dog-sized quadruped platform.
 Natural-looking and energy-efficient motion was developed by gradually changing the reward function during training.
 This is one way of implementing \textit{curriculum learning}, and has been extensively used by later works to similar effect.

 Recent works on the Cassie robot have been presented that show robust RL policies for the real hardware in outdoor environments.
 To achieve a periodic bipedal gait on Cassie, with swing and stance phases for each foot, reward function specification based on a clock signal is used in \cite{siekmann2021sim}.
 In \cite{li2021reinforcement}, a parameterized gait is achieved with the use of reference motions based on Hybrid Zero Dynamics (HZD).